-Testicular pain can mean a lot of things for men beyond that the day has not unfolded as you’d planned.
-Whether your balls hurt as a result of a rogue hop of a baseball at little league practice, a lightning bolt striking one morning, or a growing ache over time, potentially indicating a serious underlying medical issue, urologists confirm that pain in balls are no joke, despite what middle school sports may have ingrained in you.
-So if you’re wondering “Why do my balls hurt?” and debating whether serious medical is required versus just walking it off or rubbing some dirt on it, here are some of the reasons a man might experience discomfort in the family jewels, as well as how to proceed.
+Testicular pain can mean a lot of things for men beyond the fact that the day has not unfolded as you’d planned.
+Whether your balls hurt as a result of a rogue hop of a softball in a beer league, a figurative bolt of lightning one morning, or a growing ache over weeks or months, it doesn’t take a urologist to confirm that pain in balls is no joke.
+So if you’re wondering “Why do my balls hurt?” and debating whether serious medical fondling is required versus just walking it off or rubbing some dirt on it, here are some of the reasons a man might experience discomfort in the family jewels, as well as what you should do next.

 1. Blunt Trauma

 Blunt trauma causes a staggering 85 percent of testicular injuries, as any ’90s Hollywood comedy might suggest, but the initial pain often resolves with a light jog and a few beers after the end of the game.
 Provided there are no physical changes, men can move on with their lives and league play.
 “Generally, if after the injury the pain resolves and the testicles feel normal it is unlikely there is a serious injury,” says Gregory Diorio, a urologist at DMC Harper University Hospital in Detroit.

 However, if the pain lingers, becomes more severe, or if there’s a change in the appearance or feel of the testicles (including increased sensitivity), it could be a sign of a rupture or fracture, contusion, or dislocation.
 Bottom line, any of these require immediate medical attention to rule out testicle torsion.
 This condition, which occurs when one of your boys rotates, twisting the spermatic cord, is typically accompanied by abdomen pain, nausea or vomiting, frequent urination, and a fever.
 It’s considered a medical emergency and prompt surgery, with a very real risk of loss of a testicle and long-term fertility.
 If, rather than holding yourself for a few minutes, you begin retching, it’s time to call an Uber to the ER.

 2. Testicular Torsion Not Related to Blunt Trauma